gisisfun/fun_with_gnaf/README.md

 |STL|STREET LOCALITY|POINT REPRESENTING THE EXTENT OF A STREET WITHIN A LOCALITY|
 |LOC|LOCALITY|POINT REPRESENTING A LOCALITY

+**Flats/Units**

+Flat/Unit dwellings share the same location latitude/longitude with their own address as a primary address for a single unit dweling (a house, townhouse). the PRIMARY_SECONDARY table holds this information.

 **Over to You**

 Lets Build an SqLite3 database with the PSMA G-NAF data set.
 The Python code stores all of the SQL code that is executed by the Sqlite3 appplication.